srsoftware-de/gpg-mailgate/INSTALL.md

     used for `keyhome` in step 2.
  2. Configure `/etc/gpg-mailgate.conf` based on the provided `gpg-mailgate.conf.sample`
- 3. Place `gpg-mailgate.py` in `/usr/local/bin/`
+ 3. Place `gpg-mailgate.py` and `register-handler.py` in `/usr/local/bin/`
- 4. Place the GnuPG directory in `/usr/lib/python2.7/` (replace 2.7 with your Python version)
+ 4. Place the GnuPG directory in `/usr/local/lib/python2.7/dist-packages` (replace 2.7 with your Python version)
  5. Add the following to the end of `/etc/postfix/master.cf`